|

 sight of a map laid out on a piece of fallen masonry, and all

 other thoughts left his head.

-He walked over to it.
-"This
+is surprisingly accurate.
+These lines here...
 What do they represent?
-'Band

-Orcs!
-You are mapping orcs!
-I have never seen a map used in this
+never seen a map used in this way before!
+Who drew this?"

-He looked up to find the elves staring at him in disbelief and
+He looked up to find the elves staring at him in disbelief, and

-"around maps I tend to forget myself.
-I am Berryn, son of
+I forget myself.
+I am Berryn, son of Hador, cartographer by appointment

-Hador, cartographer by appointment to His Majesty, King Elessar."
+to His Majesty, King Elessar."
 He bowed low.
-"At your service.
+"At your

+service.
 Who made the map?"

 "My wife," said the young elf, cautiously.